Bobby Schiffer. Biography of Bobby Fisher

 Georgiou, Florin 1 1 2 2 of 4

-Among juniors, and at the age of 14 he became the champion of the United States - the youngest in history.
+Among juniors, and at the age of 14 he became the US champion - the youngest in history.

 From a very young age, Fischer attracted attention not only for his phenomenal chess successes.
-He became known for his extraordinary, often scandalous actions and public statements.
-So, for example, a teenager responded about school as follows: “There is nothing to learn at school.
-The teachers are stupid.
-Women should not be teachers.
-In my school, only the physical education teacher was not stupid - he played chess well.
+He also became known for his extraordinary, often scandalous actions and public statements.
+For example, a teenager spoke about school as follows: “There is nothing to learn at school.
+Teachers are stupid.
+Women should not be allowed to work as teachers.
+At my school, only the physical education teacher was not stupid - he played chess well.”

 At the age of 15, Fischer left school to devote himself entirely to chess.
 “All I ever want to do is play chess,” he said.